fazibear/puddleofcode/content/story/2024-04-04-zig-can-you-c.md

 So yep!
 Zig can C!

-PS. raylib a good example.
-There is build.zig included and makes things easier ;]
+PS. raylib is not a good example.
+It have build.zig file included to make things easier ;]